(2022) Master Your Sales Follow-Up w/ Examples

 - Share User-Generated Content from followers.

-Whether you send the trinkets along with a note, or via email, you can use this as another opportunity to schedule a call.
+Whether you send the trinkets along with a note, or via email, you can use this as another opportunity to schedule a sales follow-up call.

 Make sure the same person follows up